Just two full weeks remain in the 2019 MLB regular season.

 Only the Los Angeles Dodgers and Atlanta Braves have punched their tickets to the postseason.
 While teams like the Houston Astros and New York Yankees are essentially locks, there are several spots up for grabs as we come down the home stretch.

-At any rate, our weekly power rankings remain a fluid process.
-Teams will rise and fall based on where they were ranked the previous week.
+For now, our weekly power rankings remain fluid.
+Teams rise and fall based on where they were ranked the previous week.
 If a team keeps winning, it will keep climbing—it's as simple as that.

 Teams That Impressed

 The Oakland Athletics (6-1) scored a huge series win over the Houston Astros to begin last week before sweeping a three-game series with the Texas Rangers.

 They now hold a 1.5-game lead over the Tampa Bay Rays for the No. 1 AL wild-card spot, while the Cleveland Indians face a 1.5-game deficit to climb into a playoff slot.

 Left-hander Sean Manaea made his season debut Sept.
 1 after spending the first five months of the season recovering from Tommy John surgery, and he's given the rotation a huge boost, posting a 0.50 ERA and a .103 opponents' batting average in 18 innings over three starts.

 On the NL side of things, the Milwaukee Brewers (6-1) kept their postseason hopes alive with a four-game sweep of the Miami Marlins and a series victory over the first-place St. Louis Cardinals.